The Tetley: Background

+In March 2024, Aire Park announced Kirkstall Brewery would be taking on the building.
+Kirkstall Brewery plan to focus on renewing the site's status as "a landmark of Yorkshire beer culture."

+No longer leasing the Tetley building, the arts charity rebranded as Yorkshire Contemporary in May 2024, focusing on work in different locations across the region while seeking a new permanent home.

 Programme

-The centre for contemporary art features exhibition spaces on the first floor, as well as learning spaces on the second floor which includes Tiny Tetley studio, a permanent play space for 0-5 year olds.

-The Tetley includes a Bar and Kitchen, offices for creative businesses and spaces for meetings, events and weddings.

-The gallery is one of Arts Council England's National Portfolio Organisations.
+The gallery was one of Arts Council England's National Portfolio Organisations.

 Exhibitions

 2013-2016

 The Tetley's opening exhibitions involved a number of artists responding to the history and space of the new building under the general title 'A New Reality' (29 November 2013 to 1 July 2014).
 This included James Clarkson, Emma Rushton, Derek Tyman, Simon Lewandowski, Sam Belinfante and Rehana Zaman.
 'Painting in Time' (2015), presented contemporary painting and its relationship to other media, including work by artists such as Yoko Ono, Natasha Kidd, Claire Ashley, Jessica Warboys and Polly Appleborn.

 An exhibition staged at the Tetley in 2016 recreated a controversial exhibition by the Cypriot artist Stass Paraskos, originally held in Leeds in 1966.
 Entitled 'Lovers and Romances' the original show at the Leeds Institute Gallery was closed down by the police and the artist charged with displaying obscene and corrupting images under the Vagrancy Acts of 1824 and 1838.
 The exhibition at the Tetley marked the fiftieth anniversary of the original Paraskos Trial.

 Also in 2016, the Tetley staged a solo exhibition of work by the London-based sculptor Jonathan Trayte, comprising vegetables and fruits made of ceramic and other sculptural materials, entitled 'Polyculture'.